jessstubenbord/Aleph_Alphabetizer/README.md

 Dependencies used are:
-Foundation CSS - for base responsive grid
+Foundation CSS - for base responsive grid,
-Normalize CSS - to break all of the styles (mainly browser defaults) Modernizr JS - for detecting media-queries in javascript Jquery JS - for selecting elements, and helping with animations
+Normalize CSS - to break all of the styles (mainly browser defaults), Modernizr JS - for detecting media-queries in javascript, Jquery JS - for selecting elements, and helping with animations,